Cross-reactivity: In immunology

 In immunology, cross-reactivity has a more narrow meaning of the reaction between an antibody and an antigen that differs from the immunogen.
-It is sometimes also referred to as cross-immunity or cross-protective immunity, although cross-reactivity does not necessarily infer cross-protection.
+It is sometimes also referred to as cross-immunity or cross-protective immunity, although cross-reactivity does not necessarily confer cross-protection.
 In some cases, the cross-reactivity can be destructive, and immune response to one pathogen can interfere with or lower the immune response to a different pathogen.

 An adaptive immune response is specific to the antigen that stimulated it (called the immunogen).
 However, many naturally occurring apparent antigens are actually a mixture of macromolecules (for example, from pathogens, toxins, proteins, or pollen) comprising several epitopes.
 Contact with a complex antigen such as a virus will stimulate multiple immune responses to the virus' different macromolecules as well as the individual epitopes of each macromolecule.
 For example, the tetanus toxin is a single protein macromolecular antigen but will stimulate many immune responses due to the tertiary structure of the protein yielding many different epitopes.
 The toxin that creates the immune response will have an epitope on it that stimulates the response.
 Denaturing the protein may 'disarm' its function but allow the immune system to have an immune response thus creating an immunity without harming the patient.

 Cross reactivity has implications for flu vaccination because of the large number of strains of flu, as antigens produced in response to one strain may confer protection to different strains.
 Cross-reactivity need not be between closely related viruses, however; for example, there is cross-reactivity between influenza virus-specific CD8+ T cells and hepatitis C virus antigens.

 Allergies

-Cross reactivity may also occur between a pathogen and a protein found on a non-pathogen (i.e. food.)
+Cross reactivity may also occur between a pathogen and a protein found on a non-pathogen (for example, food).
 There may even be cross reactivity between two non-pathogens; for example, Hevein-like protein domains are a possible cause for allergen cross-reactivity between latex and banana.

 Cross-reactivity may be caused by identical carbohydrate structures on unrelated proteins from the same or different species.
 Such cross-reactive carbohydrate determinants (CCDs) are an issue in allergy diagnosis, where about a fifth of all patients displays IgE antibodies against Asn-linked oligosaccharides (N-glycans) containing core α1,3-linked fucose.
 As CCDs apparently do not elicit allergic symptoms, a positive in vitro test based on IgE binding to CCDs must be rated as false positive.

+Although allergic reactions typically require prior sensitization to a specific allergen, clinical symptoms can sometimes occur upon first exposure to a food or substance; this is explained by IgE cross-reactivity, where prior sensitization to structurally homologous proteins from other sources leads the immune system to recognize similar proteins in the new allergen as triggers, even though the affected individual has never previously consumed or contacted it.